etri/nest-compiler/docs/IR.md

-## Design of the Glow Intermediate Representation
+## Design of NEST-C Intermediate Representation

 ### Introduction

-This document describes the motivation behind the Glow intermediate representation (IR) and some implementation details.
+This document describes the motivation behind NEST-C intermediate representation (IR) and some implementation details.

-Glow is a retargetable compiler that supports a number of different backends.
+NEST-C is a retargetable compiler that supports a number of different backends.
 This means that the first few layers of the compiler are target-independent, but as you get closer to the different backends things start to diverge.
 The first two levels of IR are shared between all targets.
 Different backends may have